 If you know their new address:

 If there is a return address on the outside of the item Royal Mail will redeliver it to the sender free of charge.
-However, if there is no return address visible they won’t be able to do this and the item will be sent to the National Return Centre in Belfast where the staff will open the package to try and establish the sender’s address.
+But if there is no return address visible they won’t be able to do this, and the item will be sent to the National Returns Centre in Belfast where the staff will open the package to try and establish the sender’s address.

 A letter or parcel delivered to the right address but the person never lived there

 Of course, post delivered under these circumstances might also signify the start of an identity theft scam.
-However, I wouldn’t panic if this is the first letter or parcel that you’ve received with a name that you haven’t heard of.
+But don’t panic if this is the first letter or parcel that you’ve received with a name that you haven’t heard of.
 I would simply: